Transforming Dredged Material into A Birder’s Paradise

 Paul S. Sarbanes Ecosystem Restoration Project at Poplar Island

-Described as a “must-see” birding destination, Poplar Island has become one of Maryland’s outstanding shorebird sites.
+Described as a “must-see” birding destination, this location, commonly known as Poplar Island, has become one of Maryland’s outstanding shorebird sites.
 With over 245 species reported at Poplar Island by eBird , this site is also an excellent location to spot waders, waterfowl, raptors, gulls, and terns.
 Tours at Poplar Island are available from Spring through Fall.

-Coming in 2025: Swan Creek Nature Trail at Cox Creek
+Coming Soon: Swan Creek Nature Trail at Cox Creek

 Made famous in 2017 when it hosted a state-first record Sharp-tailed Sandpiper during fall migration, Cox Creek is known as a magnet for shorebirds and waders.
 Over 280 species have been reported by eBird, including resident and migratory species.
 An active dredged material placement site, Cox Creek is currently only open for limited guided birding tours.
-In 2025, MPA expects to open the Swan Creek Nature Trail, which is currently in design.
-Check back here for updates.
+MPA recently completed the design of the Swan Creek Nature Trail, a two-mile loop through the forested conservation easement area.
+Construction is expected to begin soon, so check back here for updates.

 Upcoming Events